swissQprint/Qt6static/README.md

 ## License
-The Qt6static project is licensed under the Qt License.
+The Qt6static project is licensed under the Qt License (GPL v3).

 ## Additional documentation